microsoft/azure-health-data-services-toolkit/README.md

-# Azure Health Data Services toolkit
+# Azure Health Data Services Toolkit

-The Azure Health Data Services toolkit helps you extend the functionality of Azure Health Data Services by providing a consistent toolset to build custom operations to modify the core service behavior.
+The Azure Health Data Services Toolkit helps you extend the functionality of Azure Health Data Services by providing a consistent toolset to build custom operations to modify the core service behavior.
 With the growth of health data workloads on Azure, we’ve found that developers need custom behavior on top of our services.
 This toolkit abstracts common patterns so you can focus on delivering your use cases.

 ## NuGet Packages